How JCCA Is Responding to the Coronavirus Outbreak

 Dear JCCA Community,

-- Working remotely whenever possible, and for staff whose roles do not permit telework, staggering schedules and limiting in-person meetings
+- Our foster home, preventive, and care management staff are working remotely whenever possible, and for staff whose roles do not permit telework, JCCA is staggering schedules and limiting in-person meetings.
+Our work has been featured on ABC7 and in the Wall Street Journal

-- Rigorously cleaning and disinfecting all common areas, cottage residences, and medical offices
+- Our operations staff is rigorously cleaning and disinfecting all common areas, cottage residences, and medical offices

-- Continuously and constantly educating, training, and reminding staff and clients of the universal precautions, including through ubiquitous signage, as well as increasing our supply of hand sanitizer throughout common areas
+- Internally, we are continuously and aggressively educating, training, and reminding staff and clients of the universal precautions, including through ubiquitous signage, as well as increasing our supply of hand sanitizer throughout common areas

 The children, young people, and families in JCCA’s care already face formidable challenges; the coronavirus outbreak creates new and daunting obstacles.
 Those of us in the human services community are figuring out how to continue to meet the safety and emotional needs of our clients without putting them, and our workforce, at risk.